x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/office-365-migration-best-practices.md

 User throttling affects most third-party migration tools and the client-uploading migration method.
 These migration methods use client access protocols, such as the Remote Procedure Call (RPC) over HTTP Protocol, to migrate mailbox data to Microsoft 365 or Office 365 mailboxes.
 These tools are used to migrate data from platforms such as IBM Lotus Domino and Novell GroupWise.

-User throttling is the most restrictive throttling method in Microsoft 365 or Office 365.
+User throttling is the most restrictive throttling method in Microsoft 365 and Office 365.
 Because user throttling is set up to work against an individual end user, any application-level usage will easily exceed the throttling policy and result in slower data migration.

-### Microsoft 365 or Office 365 migration-service throttling
+### Microsoft 365 and Office 365 migration-service throttling

 Migration-service throttling affects all Microsoft 365 or Office 365 migration tools.
 Migration-service throttling manages migration concurrency and service resource allocation for Microsoft 365 or Office 365 migration solutions.